Birth Injury FAQ

 A: If a living child suffers harm due to an avoidable birth injury, damages awarded as part of a successful lawsuit will typically go to the child, sometimes in the form of a trust.
 Parents can receive compensation for emotional distress damages in some situations.

-A: Dealing with a birth injury is traumatic, and it can be difficult to know what to do first.
+Dealing with a birth injury is traumatic, and it can be difficult to know what to do first.
 After you have sought the treatment, support, and care you need for your child from your healthcare provider, you should understand your legal options.
-While attorneys are rarely cheap, you can have a qualified injury attorney review your birth injury claim absolutely free.
+Talk to an experienced medical malpractice attorney right away to discuss a possible birth injury claim.